AbanobTawfik/SENG2011-Project/VampireUi/README.md

   - Run `ng version`.
 If it shows something like `Angular CLI: 7.3.9`, you're good!
 Otherwise, run:
     - `npm install -g @angular/cli@7.3.9`
   - g stands for global installation.
 We include it so we can use the CLI in any Angular project later.
-    After the installation is completed, run `ng version` to verify whether the installation has successful.
+    After the installation is completed, run `ng version` to verify whether the installation was successful.

 If you are using Microsoft Windows, then figuring out